Palm Walk: Origins

+Replacement

+As the oldest trees turned 100, they reached the end of their stated expected lifespan, although scientific research has shown that the trees could live as much as five hundred years.
+As early as 2013, ASU's grounds services department was planning to replace the palms with new Mexican fan palms in phases.
+The installation of replacement fan palms was projected to require a crane, increasing costs.
+However, a crane could not be used on Palm Walk because a utility tunnel runs underneath the mall.

+By 2016, university landscapers had changed their plans to install date palms instead.
+Unlike the existing Mexican fan palms, date palms would offer an increased shade canopy, which had been requested by students, as well as dates for harvesting.
+Date palms were not new to ASU.
+In 2013, the Tempe campus had 65 date palms, and the university already maintained a germplasm and 138 additional trees in a grove on the Polytechnic campus, selling the dates harvested to the public.
+In July 2016, the first 35 trees of approximately 18–20 ft, the largest size that could be installed without a crane, were planted at the southern end of the mall after being purchased from groves in the Coachella Valley of California.
+Originally planned as a three-phase project continuing into 2018, work completed in late 2017.
+The trees produce Medjool dates.

+PalmWalk.com

-In the fall of 2005, a Hot or Not-style rating site, PalmWalk.com, featured pictures of female students photographed on the campus walkway and asked users to rate their appearance.
+In 2005, a Hot or Not–style rating site, PalmWalk.com, featured pictures of female students photographed on the campus walkway and asked users to rate their appearance.
 The site drew the ire of students due to the nature of the work, as pictures were taken of women without their knowledge or consent.
 While the website's owners hid their identity through the nature of the web domain, they also stated that they respected the rights of the individuals posted, and would remove any photographs upon request.

-Student feedback was quite negative of the site, with The State Press stating that it was not reflective of the university's culture of being known for having attractive women.
+Student feedback was negative, with The State Press stating that it was not reflective of the university's culture of being known for having attractive women.
 The site also garnered attention from university officials and police, due to issues with potential copyright violations since the photos were posted without the consent of the university.
 However, as the website poster was taking the photos in public, there was no violation of privacy since there is no expectation of privacy in a public location.
-A counter website, Palmshock.com, was eventually formed, which allowed for people to vent their frustrations over the site.
+A counter website, Palmshock.com, was eventually formed, allowing for people to vent their frustrations over the site.

-Tree replacement

-Since 2013, Arizona State University has published articles stating that the palms of Palm Walk are at the end of their lifespan.
-According to the university, Mexican fan palms have an estimated lifetime of 100-110 years old, although scientific research has shown that the trees could live as much as five hundred years.
-As such, the university has drawn up plans to replace the palms with Date palms of an unknown cultivar, in the coming years.
-These trees would not only provide more shade than the current trees, but they would also allow for harvestable dates, which could then be sold locally.
-While there is no timeline on replacement of current palms, it is expected that it would be done in the coming decade.